Skip to main content

 View of the Christmas Market at St Stephen's Square, with crowds and sparkling lights, at night in Budapest, Hungary

 Bundle up for winter in Budapest to brighten the cold season ahead of us, with the twinkling Christmas lights of the festive markets, aromatic mulled wine and Hungarian street food.
 You can also warm up along with the locals flocking to ornate thermal baths that testify to the Budapest’s Ottoman legacy.
 With concerts and exhibitions to check out too, there’s no shortage of Christmas, New Year’s and Winter events to attend in the former imperial capital.
-Our latest blog covers our top tips for events this winter in Budapest.
+Our latest blog covers our top tips for winter 2024/25 things to do in Budapest.

 A market stand in a Christmas market at St. Stephen's Basilica, Budapest, with customers looking at various sweets